monkbits/e-com/README.md

 # E-COM

-It is an E-commerce app.\n
+It is an E-commerce app.
 This project requires a .env file